NisrineLachguer/SQLite/README.md

 # SQLite

-I add the preview application on demo app folder , because network issues
+I add the preview application on demo app folder , because of network issues